 In the event of a data breach, all affected parties must be notified in no more than 72 hours.
 All data breaches must be reported to GDPR regulators and even small quantities of data loss or minor cyber instances must be communicated within the specified time frame.

-The conditions around obtaining consumer data are stricter under the new GDPR than ever before because the data subject can withdraw their consent at any time and the onus is on the company to obtain separate consents for different processing activities.
-What this means is that companies will have to prove that the individual agreed to a certain action, for example, to receive their monthly newsletter.
+The conditions around obtaining consumer data are stricter under the new GDPR than ever before because the data subject can withdraw their consent for PII data retention at any time and the onus is on the company to obtain separate consents for different processing activities.
+What this means is that companies will have to prove that the individual agreed to a certain action (for example, to receive their monthly newsletter).
 It is no longer enough to assume or add a disclaimer and simply providing an opt-out is not enough.
 Sales and Marketing teams now have to change how they operate which will result in a significant change to business policies, procedures and forms to make sure they are compliant with double opt-in rules and email marketing best practices.

-Ground Labs’ mission is to help companies of all sizes, from multinational telco’s to local SMEs, to discover where in their networks they have sensitive data that could potentially put them at risk if they were to suffer a data breach.
-Enterprise Recon, our forensic data discovery tools can natively search across your operating systems, servers, databases, workstations, cloud and email.
-Putting you back in control of your customer and employee data.
-Enterprise Recon has been designed with global compliance standards in mind by helping you to find over 200 types of PII and giving you powerful remediation options to protect that data.
+Ground Labs’ mission is to help companies of all sizes, from multinational telecommunication companies to local SMEs, to discover wherein their networks they have sensitive data that could potentially put them at risk if they were to suffer a data breach.
+Enterprise Recon, our forensic data discovery tool can natively search across your operating systems, servers, databases, workstations, cloud and email, putting you back in control of your customer and employee data.
+Enterprise Recon has been designed with global compliance standards in mind by helping you to find over 300 types of PII and giving you powerful remediation options to protect that data.

-Now the definition of personal data has expanded to include a customer number in a cookie, a device ID or an IP address, to name a few.
-It’s extremely unlikely that your organisation does not process personal data on any kind.
-Remember GDPR clarifies and defines personal data far better than its predecessor and it incorporates far more than the American conception of PII.
+Now the definition of personal data has expanded to include a customer number in a cookie, a device ID, or an IP address, to name a few.
+It’s extremely unlikely that your organization does not process personal data of any kind.
+Remember, GDPR clarifies and defines personal data far better than its predecessor and it incorporates far more than the American conception of PII.
 Ultimately, there is now more personal data under the scope that you need to protect, so the responsibility is greater.

 It is becoming more challenging to comply with global security and privacy standards.
-So utilising tools and technologies such as Enterprise Recon to allow you to discover and remediate personal data makes it much easier to achieve.
+So utilizing solutions and technologies like Enterprise Recon enables you to accurately discover and remediate personal data and makes it much easier to achieve compliance.

-Companies need to take a data-centric approach to secure data directly and making sure they do not expose it to potential threats.
-By understanding what data you have and where it is will allow you to put processes in place to protect it as you will be surprised and the vast amount of personal information you store, process and collect.
+Companies need to take a data-centric approach to secure PII data directly and make sure they do not expose it to potential threats.
+Understanding what data you have, and where it is, will allow you to put processes in place to protect it and you will be surprised at the vast amount of personal information you store, process and collect.

-Book your free risk assessment with one of our data experts below.
+Ready to start protecting your organization’s PII?
+Book your free risk assessment with one of our data experts.